Oldest person in US dies; Pennsylvania woman was 114

 "She has an amazing spirit," Glover said.
 "She always singing to us or sharing the gospel.
 She is a treasure to the nation."

-On her 112th birthday in 2016, Huntingdon Mayor Dee Dee Brown declared it "Delphine Gibson Week" in the borough.
+On her 112th birthday, Huntingdon Mayor Dee Dee Brown declared it "Delphine Gibson Week" in the borough.

 Kammi Plummer, admissions director at AristaCare at Huntingdon Park, where Gibson lived most recently, told the Altoona Mirror she informed Gibson when she became the oldest living American.